Tamas-Gavlider/WanderRoads/README.md

 - Select repository named: https://github.com/Tamas-Gavlider/WanderRoads
 - Click code toggle button and copy the url (https://github.com/Tamas-Gavlider/WanderRoads.git).
 - In your IDE, open the terminal and run the git clone command (git clone https://github.com/Tamas-Gavlider/WanderRoads.git).
 The repository will now be cloned in your workspace.

+An older version of React was used due to dependency issues with React Simple Maps: -- npx create-react-app . --template git+https://github.com/Code-Institute-Org/cra-template-moments.git --use-npm -- <br>
+To start the app, execute the following command: -- export NODE_OPTIONS=--openssl-legacy-provider  --  <br>
+Then, start the app with: -- npm run --

 ### Testing